 Things To Do Kuala Lumpur – Food

 Let’s get our priorities straight – the food.
 Not only is it varied, delicious and plentiful but it is central to everything here.
-Knowing where to get the best banana leaf is a badge of honor and people fall over themselves to take you to diner or recommend places to eat.
+Knowing where to get the best banana leaf is a badge of honour and people fall over themselves to take you to diner or recommend places to eat.
 ‘How are you?’ is replaced with ‘Have you had your (inset meal here) yet?’
 Even taxi drivers are concerned about if you have had your meals – I love it.

 So the best place to get banana leaf (yes I have one!) is Vishal Food & Catering on Jalan Scott in Brickfields.
-There are two and a mysterious story surrounds them.
+There are two, and a mysterious story surrounds them.
 Apparently owned by a now separated husband and wife, competing with each other for business.
 How true this is I have no idea, but I like it!
 I went to the beige coloured front restaurant and loved it.

 My favourite western food is Pizza and Proof at APW do the best in KL.
 Alexis Bistro has many outlets and does a great range of options, from pizza and sandwiches to excellent local dishes like laksa.